VCVRack/Rack/README.md

 *If the build fails for you, please report the issue with a detailed error message to help the portability of Rack.*

-Clone this repository and `cd` into it.
+Clone this repository with `git clone https://github.com/VCVRack/Rack.git` and `cd Rack`.
 If you would like to build a previous version of Rack instead of the master branch, check out the desired tag with `git checkout v0.4.0` for example.

 Clone submodules.